-I was going to talk about the many digital works I've created over the last 20 years, but it feels powerfully 'right' to talk about the remarkableness of the technology we currently have unique access to, purely via being lucky enough to be alive during this privileged era.
+I want to instead talk about the remarkableness of the technology we currently have unique access to - purely via being lucky enough to be alive during this privileged era.

 When I started creating visual communication assets for science and engineering applications in 1999, websites were mostly black text, blue hyperlinks and images (usually scanned from textbooks) nested between paragraphs.

 For years I had been making useful and cool-looking content, improving user interfaces, creating visual design assets, including marketing material and the communication of engineering concepts, this was mostly deployed on the browser-enabled worldwide web, viewable by almost anybody with an internet connection.

 That was truly remarkable.
 A titanic shift in the flow of information.
 In just a few years, from written & printed material conveyed to a mailroom (the norm) or broadcast (very expensive and with a high barrier to entry).

 Witnessing this shift was mind-blowing enough for most people.
 But many saw further ahead and a few of those helped to convey us toward that future.